keygen-sh/keygen-api/README.md

 ### Seeding

-To seed the database with sample data, run:
+To seed the database with sample data, run (optional, takes about an hour):

 ```
 bundle exec rails db:seed:development